tleers/python-minimal-boilerplate/README.md

 This boilerplate project contains the following setup ready for you to go.

-We choose rye, which combines package/environment and dependency management, as well as linting & formatting.
+We choose rye, which combines package/environment and dependency management, as well as linting, formatting & testing.

-We use `pylyzer` for static type checking (faster mypy).
+We use `mypy` for static type checking.

 # Setup